 Specifically, revenues in the Investment Bank, in the form of financial advisory and underwriting fees, directly relate to the number and size of the transactions in which Deutsche Bank participates and are susceptible to adverse effects from sustained market downturns.
 These fees and other income are generally linked to the value of the underlying transactions and therefore can decline with asset values.
 In addition, periods of market decline and uncertainty tend to dampen client appetite for market and credit risk, a critical driver of transaction volumes and investment banking revenues, especially transactions with higher margins.
-Recently and in the past, decreased client appetite for risk has led to lower levels of activity and lower levels of profitability in Investment Bank.
+In the past, decreased client appetite for risk has led to lower levels of activity and lower levels of profitability within Origination & Advisory.
 Deutsche Bank's revenues and profitability could sustain material adverse effects from a significant reduction in the number or size of debt and equity offerings and merger and acquisition transactions.
+There is also a risk if the Investment Bank is unable to attain its expected market share, Deutsche Bank may be unable to meet its financial targets.

 Market downturns have also led and may in the future lead to declines in the volume of transactions that Deutsche Bank executes for its clients and result in a decline in noninterest income.
 In addition, because the fees that Deutsche Bank charges for managing clients' portfolios are in many cases based on the value or performance of those portfolios, a market downturn that reduces the value of clients' portfolios, or increases withdrawals, reduces the revenues Deutsche Bank receives from Asset Management and Private Banking businesses.
-In 2023, Asset Management was impacted by the ongoing margin erosion in the asset management industry with a resulting effect on revenues.
 Even in the absence of a market downturn, below market or negative performance by Asset Management's investment funds may result in increased withdrawals and reduced inflows, which would reduce Deutsche Bank's revenues.
-While clients would be responsible for losses incurred in taking positions for their accounts, Deutsche Bank may be exposed to additional credit risk and its need to cover the losses if Deutsche Bank does not hold adequate collateral or cannot realize it.
-Deutsche Bank's businesses may also suffer if clients lose money and lose confidence in Deutsche Bank's products and services.
+While clients would be responsible for losses incurred in taking positions on their accounts, Deutsche Bank may be exposed to additional credit risk and need to cover the losses if Deutsche Bank does not hold adequate collateral or cannot realize the expected value of the collateral.
+Deutsche Bank's products and services.